Introduction to OSPF

 Applications of Open Shortest Path First

 OSPF is the first widely deployed routing protocol.
-It can converge with a network in a few seconds and it is one of the protocols that can provide loop-free paths.
-Aside from these features, OSPF allows the imposition of policies for the propagation of routes in the network.
+It can converge with a network in a few seconds, and it is one of the protocols that can provide loop-free paths.
+Aside from these features, Open Short Path First allows the imposition of policies for the propagation of routes in the network.

 - Microsoft’s Windows NT 4.0 Server, Windows 2000 Server and Windows Server 2003 all have OSPF v2 in the Routing and Remote Access Services.
 Microsoft Removed the support with the Windows Server 2008 and later version of Server Operating Systems by the company.